ranja-sarkar/stats/README.md

 **Bayesian hypothesis testing** is a subjective view of the same - it takes into account how much faith you have in your results.
 It includes prior knowledge about the data and personal beliefs about the results.

+💡 In the Bayesian framework, we start with a belief (prior).
+We strengthen/weaken the prior with each evidence/datapoint that is, we update the belief to a degree.
+The updated belief is posterior.

 <img width="493" alt="0" src="https://github.com/ranja-sarkar/stats/assets/101544669/d947dc46-e799-4647-af50-2da545412af9">